dogmax/TargetOfTargetMoved/README.md

 ![Alt Text](https://i.imgur.com/ORsyThR.png)

-I know it's ugly, but it works with all the other addons that you use.
+I know it's ugly, but atleast it works with all the other addons that you use.

-Besides, it's way simpler than writing an addon that changes the amount of debuffs in the top row.
+Besides, it's way simpler than changing the amount of debuffs in the top row.

 # HOW TO INSTALL
 remove "-master" from the folder after unzipping.